 Tumors in any part of the brain might increase the pressure inside the skull (known as intracranial pressure).
 This can be caused by growth of the tumor itself, swelling in the brain, or blockage of the flow of cerebrospinal fluid (CSF).
 Increased pressure can lead to general symptoms such as:

 Headaches that tend to get worse over time are a common symptom of brain tumors, occurring in about half of patients.
 (Of course, most headaches are not caused by tumors.)

 As many as half of people with brain tumors will have seizures at some point.
 The type of seizure may depend on where the tumor is.
 Sometimes this is the first sign of a brain tumor, but fewer than 1 in 10 first seizures are caused by brain tumors.

-Brain and spinal cord tumors often cause problems with the specific functions of the region they develop in.
-But these symptoms can be caused by any disease in that particular location — they do not always mean a person has a brain or spinal cord tumor.
+Tumors in different parts of the brain or spinal cord can cause different symptoms.
+But these symptoms can be caused by any abnormality in that particular location — they do not always mean a person has a brain or spinal cord tumor.

-The brain also controls functions of some other organs, including hormone production, so brain tumors can also cause many other symptoms that aren’t listed here.
+The brain also controls functions of some other organs, including hormone production, so brain tumors can also cause many other symptoms not listed here.

 Having one or more of the symptoms above does not necessarily mean that you have a brain or spinal cord tumor.
 All of these symptoms can have other causes.
 Still, if you have any of these symptoms, especially if they don’t go away or get worse over time, see your doctor so the cause can be found and treated, if needed.